fathimakm/learn_security_with-me/basics.md

 # UDP
 User Data gram Protocol
 **Connectionless oriented Protocol**- (aka Fire and Target since it doesn't gaurantee that all data is successfully transferred)
+- simpler and faster than TCP
+- it simply send packets of data from one device to another
+- the recieving end is responsible for error checking.
+- if any error detected, the recieving end simply discards the packet.
 - used when some data loss is acceptable and speed is important
 - supports unicast, multicast, broadcast